DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-05-12-setting-up-permissions-iteration-4.md

 But really we need to make it clear that they have successfully agreed to the data sharing agreement and prompt them to set up their permissions explicitly.

 If we show the user a confirmation page
-Then they'll know what's happened and what they have to do next
+Then they’ll know what’s happened and what they have to do next

 ![Screenshot of confirmation page.](data-sharing-confirmation-page.png)